JAlcocerT/JAlcocerT/content/blog/Z_telecom.md

 - **Context**: Similar to the OLT, but used in cable networks rather than fiber networks.

+{{< details title="ServAssure (SANXT) vs SuperPoller... 📌" closed="true" >}}

+It's important to clarify the relationship between "superpollers" and ServAssure NXT.

+They are not alternatives to each other; rather, "superpollers" (or clustered pollers) are a component *within* the ServAssure NXT system.

+* **ServAssure NXT:**
+    * This is a comprehensive network and customer experience management platform.
+    * It provides a suite of tools for monitoring, analyzing, and managing cable broadband networks.
+    * It encompasses various functions, including alarm management, proactive maintenance, and spectrum analysis.
+* **"Superpollers" (Clustered Pollers):**
+    * These are the data collection engines within ServAssure NXT.
+    * Their role is to gather information from network devices, such as CMTS equipment.
+    * Clustering these pollers enhances the system's reliability and efficiency.
+    * Therefore, they are a vital part of how ServAssure NXT functions.

+In essence:

+* ServAssure NXT is the overall management system.
+* "superpollers" are a sub system that gathers data that ServAssure NXT then uses.

+Therefore, "superpollers" are not an alternative to ServAssure NXT; they are a critical part of its architecture.

+{{< /details >}}

 ### ACS (Auto Configuration Server)

 **ACS (Auto Configuration Server)** is a crucial component in the management of network devices in telecommunications.
 It facilitates the **remote configuration and management of customer-premises equipment (CPE)** such as: modems, routers, gateways, and set-top boxes - STBs.